parag477/php-news-api-app/readme.md

 ## Running the code

-This app provides individual sample code for CRUD operations for various QBO entities.
-Each PHP file can be run individually.
+This app provides latest news hedlines to the user.

-Steps described below is to run the PHP file for creating a customer.
+Steps described below is to run the PHP file locally in your computer.

 1. Install Xampp Control Panel.
 2. Open Xampp and run Apache server.